magosil86/getmstatistic/vignettes/getmstatistic-tutorial.md

 #### The data was sourced from:

-Magosi LE, Goel A, Hopewell JC, Farrall M. Identifying Systematic Heterogeneity Patterns in Genetic Association Meta-analysis Studies.
-Plos Genet.
-2017; Forthcoming.
+Magosi LE, Goel A, Hopewell JC, Farrall M, on behalf of the CARDIoGRAMplusC4D Consortium (2017) Identifying systematic heterogeneity patterns in genetic association meta-analysis studies.
+PLoS Genet 13(5): e1006755. [https://doi.org/10.1371/journal.pgen.1006755](https://doi.org/10.1371/journal.pgen.1006755).

 ## The basics: Conducting an *M* analysis